 Higher education lecturer HE lecturer, university lecturer

-Higher education (HE) lecturers teach academic and vocational subjects at universities and further education colleges.
-They also carry out research.
+Higher education lecturers research and teach academic and vocational subjects at universities and further education colleges.

 1. Entry requirements